 different on this alternator.
 It didn't

-the best solution (also suggested by Mechman) was pinching a ring
+the solution (also suggested by Mechman) was pinching a ring

-It's a good solution as long as that bolt
+It turned out to be a good solution as long as that long bolt

 doesn't tend to loosen over time.
 I used a good lock-nut on that long bolt to make sure it didn't vibrate loose.